navi-language/website/learn.md

 }
 ```

-After this implemention, the `User` type will also have the `new_method` method.
+After this implementation, the `User` type will also have the `new_method` method.

 ## Union Type

-The union type is allows us to combine two or more types into one type.
+The union type allows us to combine two or more types into one type.

 ```nv
 fn to_string(val: int | string | float): string {